fossasia/susi_android/docs/configure_guide.md

 # Smart Speaker Configuration Guide

-Make sure your device either has the latest SUSI Smart Speaker Image or you ran the install.sh from susi_installer on your device prior to this guide.
+Make sure your device either has the latest SUSI Smart Speaker Image, or you ran the install.sh from susi_installer on your device before this guide.

-This guide is for setting up the smart speaker using the SUSI android app.
+This guide is for setting up the smart speaker using the SUSI Android app.

 ## Configuring the smart speaker using the Android app